African Spelling Bee: 2023 African Spelling Bee

-The 6th African Spelling Bee was held in Kampala, Uganda, where Praises Esere Minabowa from Nigeria won the Senior Championship and secured a $10,000 scholarship (...Building Justified Truth), while Ethiopia's David Busha was the first runners - up, in turn placing Ethiopia on the podium for the first time.
-(Capital Newspaper) and Tashinga Chereni from Zimbabwe was the second runners – up which was a major feat for the country (The Zimbabwean).
+The 6th African Spelling Bee was held in Kampala, Uganda, where Praises Esere Minabowa from Nigeria won the Senior Championship and secured a $10,000 scholarship (...Building Justified Truth), while Ethiopia's David Busha was the first runners–up, in turn placing Ethiopia on the podium for the first time in the competition's history (Capital Newspaper).
+Tashinga Chereni from Zimbabwe was the second runners–up, which was a major feat for the country (The Zimbabwean).
 This event also marked the debut of South Sudan, whose participants gained valuable experience and laid the groundwork for future success (Africa Press).

 From the junior category, Lesedi Seemane (South Africa) tied with Agaba Austin Jordan (Uganda) to become the first co-champions in the history of the ASB.
 Claudia Jean Madhombiro from Zimbabwe was the first runners up.

-Another highlight of the 2023 competition was the participation of Zimbabwe, which celebrated the success of its spellers and emphasized the importance of cultural exchange and education through such events (Sunday News).

-The African Spelling Bee also holds significance in South Africa, where it serves as a platform to showcase the linguistic talents of young spellers.
-The 2023 finals held at Sun City were a testament to the intense competition and the extraordinary talent of participants from across the country (A Better Africa).

 2025 African Spelling Bee

-Due to financial challenges, securing sufficient funding for teams to participate in Nigeria was difficult.
+Due to financial challenges, securing sufficient funding for teams to participate in Abuja was difficult.
 As a result, several national teams were unable to attend the finals.
 Despite this setback, the competition went on, with Nigeria’s Joshua Chemeremeze emerging as the champion in the Senior category.
 He was followed by fellow Nigerian Tijani Rahamat as the first runner-up, and Zimbabwe’s Shamiso Shamiso Mutsahuni as the second runner-up.

 The Junior category saw Nigerian speller Atsua Joy become champion, with Uganda’s Nakawooua Abigail and Nigeria’s Wilfred C. Eldad securing the first and second runner-up positions, respectively.

 During the 2025 African Spelling Bee, essay writing was introduced as a new branch of the competition, alongside the traditional spelling segment.
 Like the spelling contest, the essay division featured both Senior and Junior categories.
 Gideon Benoni from Zambia emerged as the winner in the Senior category, while Anwitha Hareesh from Uganda claimed victory in the Junior category.

+2026 African Spelling Bee

+The 8th edition of the African Spelling Bee was hosted in Harare, Zimbabwe.
+The Senior category had Daniel Adesiyan of Rwanda emerge as the champion, followed by Bree Kambasha of Zimbabwe as first runner-up, and Nicole Manguluti of Malawi as second runner-up.

+The Junior category saw Nigerian speller Oluwadamilola Adeolu emerge as champion, with South Africa's Ashton Singh and Nigeria's Abdurraham Yusuf securing the first and second runner-up positions, respectively.